Joe Biden on the issues, in under 500 words

-Joe Biden served as Delaware's senator from 1973-2009 before becoming President Obama's VP.
-Due to his name recognition and moderate politics, some argue Biden — 2020's current Democratic frontrunner — could be best positioned to make inroads with blue-collar swing voters who broke for Trump in 2016.
+Due to his moderate politics and name recognition, former Vice President Joe Biden may be well-suited to make inroads with blue-collar swing voters who broke for Trump in 2016.

 - Age: 76